crowl0gic/nut-server-cfg/README.md

 ```

 ### Compile NUT
-If you don't run `make install` as superuser, it will fail.
-If you are manually copying the files / binaries, you'll need to run this step to link / create the NUT binaries.
+I performed most of my testing on a VM running Debian 11 and my old Lenovo ThinkPad (both x86_64).
+Although I can't guarantee that this will be the same for your system, everything worked as expected when installing with `sudo make install`, provided that the configuration script parameters and NUT configuration files were good.
 ```
-make all && make check && make install
+make all && make check && sudo make install
 ```

 If you choose to install NUT with `sudo make install`, you'll need to establish the state path (/var/run/nut) and enable the systemd services: